 Variety is the key to a healthy balanced diet.
-You don’t have to stick to just fresh fruit and vegetables, or organic varieties which can be expensive.
+You don’t have to stick to just fresh fruit and vegetables, or buy organic varieties, which can be expensive.

 There's no scientific evidence that organic food is healthier.
-Eating organic is a personal choice and many people eat organic for its environmental benefits.
+Eating organic is a personal choice and many people do so for environmental reasons.

-Remember that food which is frozen, canned, dried or juiced all count towards your 5 A DAY, so there are many ways to include a variety of fruit and vegetables in your diet at a lower cost.
+Remember that fruit and vegetables which are fresh, frozen, canned, dried or juiced all count towards your 5 A DAY, so there are many ways to include a variety of them in your diet at a lower cost.

-Try not to waste the fresh fruit you have bought.
-If your fruit has seen better days, don’t automatically throw the soft fruit away.
+Try not to waste the fresh fruit and vegetables you have bought.
+If they've seen better days, don’t automatically throw them away.

-You could use up droopy bananas with some other fruit, or 1% fat milk, in a liquidiser to make a home-made smoothie.
+You could use up over-ripe bananas with some other fruit, or 1% fat milk, in a liquidiser to make a home-made smoothie.

-Taking your own lunch into work is not only healthier, since you can decide what goes in, it's also much more economical than buying out.
+Taking your own lunch into work can help you make healthier choices, since you can decide what goes in it.
+It can also be much cheaper than buying lunch out.

 "Make your own sandwich fillings from leftovers," says Taylor.
 "Or if you cook the night before, cook an extra portion and take it to work with you the next day."